A brief history of Kevin’s Career – “The Early Years”

 Kevin was born in Trebursye near Launceston, Cornwall in 1962 and began playing the tenor horn at the age of six.
-His first band was the Holsworthy Town Band where he sat next to his father, Michael, in the horn section.
-After brief spells with Totnes Town Band and Bude Town Band Kevin, at the age of 12, moved to Championship section Bodmin Town Band where it was not long before he took over the principal horn position making him one of the youngest ever in the UK to hold a principal seat in a Championship Section Band.
+His first band was the Holsworthy Town Band where he sat next to his father Michael on the horn section.
+After brief spells with Totnes Town Band and Bude Town Band Kevin moved to the Championship section Bodmin Town Band.
+Aged 12 years he took over the principal horn position.
+Making him one of the youngest ever in the UK to hold a principal seat in a Championship Section Band.

-At the age of 17 Kevin made his first television appearance representing his school as soloist for BBC Television’s “The Music Quiz,” since then he has appeared with such celebrities as Roy Castle and Harry Secombe.
+Aged 17 Kevin made his first television appearance and represented his school as soloist for BBC Television’s “The Music Quiz.”
+Since then he has appeared with such celebrities as Roy Castle and Harry Secombe.

-After living in the North West of England for many years, Kevin moved back to his native Cornwall in 2004 to take up the positions of musical director of the St Austell Youth Band, senior tutor to the St Austell School of Brass and Percussion and principal euphonium with the St Austell Town Band.
+After living in the North West of England for many years, Kevin moved back to his native Cornwall in 2004.
+Here he took up the positions of Musical Director of the St Austell Youth Band.
+He also took the post of Senior Tutor to the St Austell School of Brass and Percussion.
+He also took the position of Principal Euphonium with the St Austell Town Band.

-At the beginning of 2007 he took over as temporary resident conductor of the Bodmin Town Band, and musical director with the Bodmin Junior Band.
+In 2007 he became the temporary resident conductor of the Bodmin Town Band, and musical director with the Bodmin Junior Band.

 Kevin’s composing career started in 1997 when, with encouragement from Goff Richards, he had his Euphonium solo “Cornish Sunset” published.
-His music has been described as “very melodic” and “audience friendly.”
-Amongst his works is the theme tune to BBC Radio’s “Sounds Of Brass” programme, which has been recorded by the world famous Black Dyke Band on their CD Essential Dyke Volume VI.
+Being described as “very melodic” and “audience friendly,” his works include the theme tune to BBC Radio’s “Sounds Of Brass.”
+This has been recorded by the world famous Black Dyke Band on their CD Essential Dyke Volume VI.